alshedivat/al-folio/_pages/about.md

 ### Research Interests
 My research interests spans all aspects of Software Engineering with the objective of improving the security and quality on mobile system.
 In particular,
 * Mobile Security
-* Security Code Smells in Android System
+* Security Code Smells in Android Applications
-* Refactoring
+* Refactoring on Andorid Applications

 For more information about my research, please see [Publications](/wzq/publications/).